gatherworkshops/digital-media/_courses/building-the-web/layout-basics.md

   - content: |
       ## Header HTML

       Our header block will contain the profile pic, "Grumpy Cat" heading and the first paragraph of text.

       **In your HTML, on the line *before* the profile pic:**

       ```html
       <header class="page-header">
       ```
+      {:.big-code style="max-width:600px; margin:0 auto;"}

       **In your HTML, *after* the first paragraph:**

       ```html
       </header>
       ```

-      There should now be a dark blue box at the top of your page.
+      {:.big-code style="max-width:600px; margin:0 auto;"}

+      {:.checkpoint}
+      Nothing should happen yet!

+    notes: |

+      Notice that this time we have added the class in the HTML *before* creating a matching rule in the CSS.

+      That's okay - nothing will happen until both parts have been done.

+      The html simply ignores any class rules that don't exist.

   - content: |
       ## Header Styles

-      Let's design a header to contain Grumpy Cat's profile pic, page title, and first paragraph.

-      **In your CSS, on a new line:**
+      In your CSS, on a new line,
+      design a class rule for the header.

       ```css
       .page-header {